NASA-Planetary-Science/rss_ringoccs/README.md

 ## Acknowledgements
 This work was supported by the NASA/JPL Cassini mission.
-We are especially grateful to Linda Spilker and Kathryn Weld for their encouragement and support, and to RSS Team Member Essam Marouf for developing the diffraction correction technique that underlies this work.
+We are especially grateful to Linda Spilker and Kathryn Weld for their encouragement and support, and to RSS Team Member Essam Marouf for developing the diffraction reconstruction technique that underlies this work.